Citation, DOI, disclosures and article data

-Cardiac fibromas, also known as cardiac fibromatosis, are benign congenital cardiac tumours that usually manifest in children.
+Cardiac fibromas, also known as cardiac fibromatosis, are benign congenital cardiac tumors that usually manifest in children.

 Cardiac fibromas are often associated with arrhythmias which can be a presenting feature.
 They can also cause hemodynamic compromise and congestive heart failure.
-These tumours also may be found incidentally in asymptomatic patients.
+These tumors also may be found incidentally in asymptomatic patients.

 Cardiac fibromas represent a collection of fibroblasts interspersed among large amounts of collagen (some authors believe that this tumor is a hamartoma rather than a neoplasm).

-These tumours are well-defined, solitary, intramyocardial lesions with smooth margins and usually large, with a mean diameter of ~5 cm and may obliterate the ventricular cavity.
+These tumors are well-defined, solitary, intramyocardial lesions with smooth margins and usually large, with a mean diameter of ~5 cm and may obliterate the ventricular cavity.

 They almost always arise in the left ventricular free wall, interventricular septum or right ventricular free wall (in descending order) 5.

-Unlike many primary cardiac tumours, fibromas usually have no foci of cystic change, hemorrhage, or necrosis.
+Unlike many primary cardiac tumors, fibromas usually have no foci of cystic change, hemorrhage, or necrosis.
 Calcification is a common finding.